jforget/raku-Hamilton2/doc/Hamilton.en.md

 -*- encoding: utf-8; indent-tabs-mode: nil -*-

 This  project  aims  at   extracting  doubly  hamiltonian  paths  from administrative maps.
-In a connected graph, an [Hamiltonian path](https://mathworld.wolfram.com/HamiltonianPath.html) is a  path crossing each vertex  exactly once.
+In a connected unoriented graph, an [Hamiltonian path](https://mathworld.wolfram.com/HamiltonianPath.html) is a  path crossing each vertex  exactly once.
 But what  is a _doubly_ Hamiltonian path?
 Let us consider  the administrative map  of France.